foliant-docs/docs/src/config.md

 `chapters` is a list of paths to the Markdown sources which you want to be used in the project.
 These paths are always relative to your `src` dir.

-Here's a basic chapters list:
+Here’s a basic chapters list:

 ```yaml
 chapters: